leovalette/Canne-Blanche/README.md

 # Canne-Blanche

+You can find the main page of the project [here](https://air.imag.fr/index.php/Canne_Blanche).

 ## This project consists of :

 * an experimentation of IoT technologies allowing visually impaired people to avoid obstacles